Civil

 • Scale Track

-• A track with a scale for weighing cars.
+• A track with a scale for weighing cars with points and parallel rails.

 • Cog Railway Track